composer/composer/doc/01-basic-usage.md

 As mentioned above, the `composer.lock` file prevents you from automatically getting the latest versions of your dependencies.
 To update to the latest versions, use the [`update`](03-cli.md#update) command.
-This will fetch the latest matching versions (according to your `composer.json` file) and also update the lock file with the new version.
-(This is equivalent to simply deleting the `composer.lock` file.)
+This will fetch the latest matching versions (according to your `composer.json` file) and update the lock file with the new versions.
+(This is equivalent to deleting the `composer.lock` file and running `install` again.)

 ```sh
 php composer.phar update